Cypresslin/book-repair-rolleiflex622/en/front_plate.md

 # Front Plate Removal
-This task is quite easy.
+This task is pretty easy.
 Just make sure not to touch the focus screw, or you will have extra calibration tasks to do.

 ### Tools and Materials
 * Flat-blade screwdriver